khaledh75/Privacy-Policy/README.md

  - Branch does not collect advertising identifiers (such as AAID/IDFA)
  - Branch does not perform ad attribution
  - Branch only processes technical data necessary for deep linking, such as link parameters, device model, app version, and install/open events
+ - This app uses Branch link click data to enable deep linking and measure app engagement.
+We do not track users outside this app or collect general web browsing history.
+No data is used for ads, marketing, or personalization.
 For more details, please review the Branch privacy policy: https://legal.branch.io/#privacy